alapierre/mock-oauth-svc/README.md

 # mock-oauth-svc

-Simple oAuth mock server for microservices integration test.
+Externally fast (less than 2ms response time) and simple oAuth mock server for microservices integration test.

 It supports Basic Auth for clients - you can set it by environment variables AUTH_CLIENT and AUTH_SECRET.
 If not, it will use default credentials client:secret.